joshgerdes/jekyll-uno/_posts/2022-03-16-azure-optimisation-engine.md

        # Register the resource provider if it's not already registered
        Register-AzResourceProvider -ProviderNamespace 'Microsoft.PolicyInsights'
 4. The PowerShell script below will:
-   * Copies the built-in Azure Policy definition of [Deploy - Configure Log Analytics extension to be enabled on Windows virtual machines](https://www.azadvertizer.net/azpolicyadvertizer/0868462e-646c-4fe3-9ced-a733534b6a2c.html?desc=compareJson&left=https%3A%2F%2Fwww.azadvertizer.net%2Fazpolicyadvertizerjson%2F0868462e-646c-4fe3-9ced-a733534b6a2c_2.0.0.json&right=https%3A%2F%2Fwww.azadvertizer.net%2Fazpolicyadvertizerjson%2F0868462e-646c-4fe3-9ced-a733534b6a2c_2.0.1.json " Azure Policy definition Deploy - Configure Log Analytics extension to be enabled on Windows virtual machines ")
+   * Copies the built-in Azure Policy definition of [Deploy - Configure Log Analytics extension to be enabled on Windows virtual machines](https://www.azadvertizer.net/azpolicyadvertizer/0868462e-646c-4fe3-9ced-a733534b6a2c.html?desc=compareJson&left=https%3A%2F%2Fwww.azadvertizer.net%2Fazpolicyadvertizerjson%2F0868462e-646c-4fe3-9ced-a733534b6a2c_2.0.0.json&right=https%3A%2F%2Fwww.azadvertizer.net%2Fazpolicyadvertizerjson%2F0868462e-646c-4fe3-9ced-a733534b6a2c_2.0.1.json " Azure Policy definition Deploy - Configure Log Analytics extension to be enabled on Windows virtual machines "){:target="_blank"}
    * Create a User-Managed Identity
    * Assign: Log Analytics contributor rights to a subscription scope
    * Create a policy assignment, and assign it to the subscription